 15. Welcome to our Lodge room

-A highly interactive and live only version of the above talk, it is intended for White Table meetings when potential candidates and other interested parties, such as friends and family members, are present.
+A highly interactive and live only talk, this is intended for White Table meetings when potential candidates and other interested parties, such as friends and family members, are present.
 The talk is delivered in a Lodge room and Lodge officers are asked to contribute using materials provided by Bro.
 Harvey.
 This talk has helped a considerable number of people to make the decision to apply to become Freemasons.

 17. The Royal Arch – what is it all about?